talhavawda/student-lab-sectioning/ifs-solver/Readme.md

             for each student's course requests

-        - Created a Python program script (SectionAllocations.py) that processes a solution file to obtain the number of allocations for each of the sections (and related data - num course requests for each course, total num allocated for each lab, and % allocated for each section, and % allocated for the lab in total), displays it to the console and writes it to an XML file (allocations.xml) and a text file (allocations.txt) in the folder of the solution
+        - Created a Python program script (SectionAllocations.py) that processes a solution file to obtain the number of allocations for each of the sections (and related data - num course requests for each course, total num allocated for each lab, section's timeslot,
+        % allocated for each section, and % allocated for the lab in total), displays it to the console and writes it to an XML file (allocations.xml) and a text file (allocations.txt) in the folder of the solution
             - I've done this so I can look at how well balanced the sections of each lab are, for the initial solutions, and which courses have a section allocation disbalance
+            - I'm defining a section allocation disbalance to be when a lab's allocation %'s for its sections differ by 5% or more.
+            - Courses that have a section allocation disbalance (occurs on all 3 initial solutions I've got for 2020-Sem1-CAES-Wvl-no-conflicts)
+                - CHEM196
+                    - all 4 sections' capacities are 48
+                    - S17 allocated 46-48 students whilst S16, S18, S19 allocated 33-37, 33-37, 30-33 students respectively
+                - STAT130
+                    - S42 allocated to 267-270 students; capacity = 491; % allocated = 54%-55%
+                    - S43 allocated to 253-250 students; capacity = 544; % allocated = 47%-46%